OUR FAVORITE GEAR

 Rechargeable Lighter

-It’s an electric lighter so you can use it in any conditions – there is no flame and no fuel.
+It’s an electric lighter, so you can use it in any conditions – there is no flame and no fuel.
 It’s also waterproof and rechargeable via USB.
-It has an extendable flexible neck and LED battery-level indicator.
+It has an extendable flexible neck and an LED battery-level indicator.
 The lanyard even has a whistle.
 Great for camping and emergency kits.
-For everyday use check out this lighter-only version.
+For everyday use, I have this lighter-only version.

 No More Toilet Stink

-When we first bought Limerick she had very old (stinky) head hoses.
-Before replacing the hoses we let this digestor sit in the hoses and were able to control the stink.
+When we first bought Limerick, she had very old (stinky) head hoses.
+Before replacing the hoses, we let this digester sit in the hoses and were able to control the stink.
 This stuff doesn’t just cover up bad odors but liquifies sludge and neutralizes odors.
 Unlike harmful chemicals or perfumes, it creates an aerobic environment that is environmentally safe.
 Now we use a dash a day to keep everything running smoothly.
 The result?
 Zero head odors.

 Folding Chairs